needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 ## Q: My content is too dark in visionOS simulator**
 * In the visionOS simulator, try using Device -> Erase All Content and Settings and/or switching to a different environment (Museum (Day) versus Living Room (Day), for instance).

+## Q: Objects that are supposed to face the camera (transform.LookAt) are not working
+* Head pose tracking on visionOS is provided via ARKit, and is only available when your application has an [ImmersiveSpace](https://developer.apple.com/documentation/swiftui/immersivespace) is open.
+In Unity, this is enabled by having a `VolumeCamera` active in `Unbounded` mode.
+You also need an `ARSession` component in your scene to start the ARKit session and enable head pose tracking.
+When these requirements are met, you can use a `TrackedPoseDriver` to update any transform based on head pose, and use that object as a `lookAt` target.

+## Q: Transparent objects, sprites, or canvas elements are flickering with inconsistent sorting
+* Flickering can occur in transparent objects, sprites, and canvas elements, especially when intermixed with each other.
+You can prevent this by explicitly setting the sorting order using a [VisionOSSortingGroup](SortingGroup.md) component.

+## Q: I have built an XCode Project, but there is no option to run on the simulator
+- Check that `Project Settings > Other > Target SDK` is set to `Simulator SDK`
+- You can only create VisionOS builds with the Unity editor for Apple Silicon.
+Check that the title bar in Unity does **not** contain "\<Rosetta>".
+If it does, use the Unity Hub to download the Apple Silicon version.
+- Make sure you have the VisionOS Simulator installed.
+In XCode, open `Window > Devices and Simulators`, and select the `Simulators` tab.
+If there is nothing listed, add one using the + button.
+If the `Device Type` menu has no Apple Vision Pro option available, you are likely using a non-beta version of XCode.
+Only beta versions currently support the VisionOS simulator.

+# Common Errors

+## Error: `xcrun: error: unable to find utility "actool", not a developer tool or in PATH`
+- Make sure you have XCode Beta installed
+- Open XCode, navigate to `Settings > Locations > Command Line Tools` and ensure XCode beta is selected.
+You may need to de-select and re-select the XCode version for the change to take effect.

+## Error: `Failed to find a suitable device for the type ...`
+- This sometimes happens after an XCode upgrade.
+Restarting your computer usually fixes it.

 # Play to Device Host
 **I'm having trouble connecting to the Play to Device Host**